How Many Days in Porto Do You Really Need?

 Trying to decide how many days in Porto, Portugal will make for the perfect trip?
 I'll take you through how much time you need for every type of trip and traveler!

 It may surprise you to learn that Porto is my favorite city in Portugal.
 Yes, I prefer it to Lisbon.
 And I'm not the only one.
-On an Instagram poll, 73% of voters chose Porto over Lisbon.
+In an Instagram poll, 73% of voters chose Porto over Lisbon.

 It's 100% walkable, is the entrance to the stunning Douro Valley wine region, has better restaurants and hotels (in my opinion), feels safer, and offers a lot more old-world charm paired with stunning views.
 Read my Lisbon vs. Porto blog post for an in-depth take.

-I have a general answer for the typical traveler, but there are some instances where I would subtract or add day.
+I have a general answer for the typical traveler, but there are some instances where I would subtract or add a day.

 Short and sweet: how many days in Porto are ideal?